kin-labs/rewards-engine/current-valid-spend-guidelines.md

 10. **Module Requirements**

-10.1   A User must voluntarily intiate the use of a Module, which by way of example may be by watching an advertisement, filling out a survey or purchasing KIN with fiat currency.
+10.1   A User must voluntarily initiate a Module, which by way of example may occur by watching an advertisement, filling out a survey or being prompted to purchase KIN with fiat currency.

 10.2  The amount of KIN sent to a User by use of the Module must not exceed the amount of KIN sent to the Developer from the creator of the Module.

 10.3 The total aggregate KIN sent to a User by its use of the Module must not exceed the ratio of $1 to 3 KIN, based on the prevailing market rate of KIN at the time of payment.
 (Example: A user can earn at most $0.03 worth of Kin for an ad generating $0.01 of revenue).

-10.4  Any duplication of a particular Module within an Application will be deemed to be and treated as a single Module.
+10.4  Modules must not be duplicated within an Application.

+10.5  A User cannot initiate  multiple Modules by a single action.

 **SECTION C - PROCESS FOR HANDLING VIOLATIONS**